ngs-lang/ngs/doc/ngslang.1.md

 	$(ls $*fnames)    # $*var_name - expands to zero or more arguments
 	$(ls $*{ EXPR })  # $*{ EXPR } - expands to zero or more arguments

-`EXPR` above can be single expression or any number expressions, new-line or `;` separated, value of last one is used for the substitution.
+`EXPR` above can be a single expression or any number expressions, new-line or `;` separated, value of the last one is used for the substitution.

-The examples above show `$()` syntax but the substitution works the same for all syntaxes mentioned in **syntactic options for executing external programs** above.
+The examples above show `$()` syntax but the substitution works the same for all syntaxes mentioned in **syntactic options for executing external programs**.

 ## Options

-Rationale: it is sometimes desirable to alter behaviour of execution of external program.
+Rationale: it is sometimes desirable to alter the behaviour of execution of an external program.
 NGS provides syntax for passing arbitrary key-value pairs to augment `CommandsPipeline` or `Command`.

 Syntax: